aliasgar55/cpp-basics/notes.md

 3. Dyanmic linking, means that the library is actually linked at the runtime
 4. Lets talk about static linking.
  - We need to get the binaries either in compiled form or in source code and complie it by ourself
- - There are 2 major parts 2 the libary, one is the includes folder that contains the header files i.e function declaration etc, and other is the lib folder that contains the actual implementation
+ - There are 2 major parts to the libary, one is the includes folder that contains the header files i.e function declaration etc, and other is the lib folder that contains the actual implementation
  - Header files tells us what functions are available in the libaray
  - So we need to configure the compiler to point to the header file, and configure the linker to point to the library file
+5. TODO: Dynamic linking is a bit confusing to understand please restructure
 5. Dynamic linking also works very similar to the static linking, we need to add
    header file, but instead of specifying the lib file, we add a file that has location of the functions in the actual dll file, this methods need the dll file to be needed